 All Practice Management Reviews, including Practice Audits, are proactive and preventative — designed to support the goals of Law Society licensees to be efficient, effective and competent — and reflect the Society's emphasis on quality assurance in service of the public interest.
 The reviews are remedial and consultative, as they involve the licensee, the Reviewer and Practice Review staff every step of the way.

 Paralegal participants are selected randomly from all licensees holding a P1 license.

-While the Practice Review program is administered and co-ordinated by Law Society staff, the actual assessment and reporting is completed by either a roster of experienced lawyers (external reviewers) or one of the Law Society's Counsel, Practice Review (in-house).
+While the Practice Audit program is administered and co-ordinated by Law Society staff, the actual assessment and reporting is completed by either a roster of experienced lawyers (external Reviewers) or one of the Law Society's Counsel, Practice Review (in-house Reviewers).

-Counsel, Practice Review and the paralegal begin their discussions by completing the Paralegal Basic Management Checklist, a practice analysis tool which assists in identifying possible deficiencies in the practice.
-Counsel, Practice Review will also conduct a review of client files and may speak with other office staff or associates.
+The Reviewer and the paralegal begin their discussions by completing the Paralegal Basic Management Checklist, a practice analysis tool which assists in identifying possible deficiencies in the practice.
+The Reviewer will also conduct a review of client files and may speak with other office staff or associates.

-Throughout the review the paralegal will receive practical advice and feedback.
+Throughout the Practice Audit the paralegal will receive practical advice and feedback.
 Risk areas will be identified and strategies for remediation will be discussed.
-In an effort to assist the paralegal with prompt remediation of risk areas, matters requiring action are identified during the course of the review.
+In an effort to assist the paralegal with prompt remediation of risk areas, matters requiring action are identified during the course of the Practice Audit.
 The paralegal will also be directed to resources on point.

-Where the review is of a paralegal not responsible for firm management issues, and deficiencies are noted in firm-wide systems, these matters will be addressed directly with the responsible partner.
+Where the Practice Audit is of a paralegal not responsible for firm management issues, and deficiencies are noted in firm-wide systems, these matters will be addressed directly with the responsible partner.